prasaar/aiwhispr/howto/streamlit/README_CONFIGURE_USING_STREAMLIT_APP.md

 This should start a streamlit app on the default port 8501 and  start a session on your web browser

-There are 3 steps to configure the pipeline for indexing your content for smeantic search.
+There are 3 steps to configure the pipeline for indexing your content for semantic search.

 - Configure Content Sites : Provide details of the storage location that hosts your content (files).
 - Configure Vector DB : Provide connection details of your Vector DB in which the vector embeddings of your content will be stored.